milofultz/milofultz.github.io/_posts/2022-04-17-my-task-management.md

 So V1 had its issues.
 Too much maintenance, too many moving parts.
 I want something simpler that requires essentially zero upkeep, is easy to search, and takes little to no organization.
 I *really* want to avoid a whole program, since that means I have to maintain that whole infrastructure, and I'd rather be in control of that.

 So far, a cool alternative I have found is [todo.txt](https://github.com/todotxt/todo.txt)[7], which seems straightforward.
-Syntax is essentially parsed left to right with certain prefixes meaning certain things (reminiscent of {{Carmack's plan files|The Carmack Plan}}):
+Syntax is essentially parsed left to right with certain prefixes meaning certain things (reminiscent of [Carmack's plan files](https://www.tinybrain.fans/the-carmack-plan.html)):

 Prefix/Symbol | Meaning
 --- | ---